-This Teaching Climate resource is a polar map of permafrost extent in the Northern Hemisphere.
+This is a polar map of permafrost extent in the Northern Hemisphere.
 A sidebar explains how permafrost, as it forms and later thaws, serves as both a sink and source for carbon to the atmosphere.
 Related multimedia is a slideshow of permafrost scientists from U. of Alaska, Fairbanks, collecting permafrost data in the field.

-In this visualization students can explore North American fossil fuel CO2 emissions at very fine space and time scales.
-The data is provided by the Vulcan emissions data project, a NASA/DOE funded effort under the North American Carbon Program (NACP).
+In this visualization, students can explore North American fossil fuel CO2 emissions at very fine resolutions of both space and time.
+The data is provided by the Vulcan emissions data project, a NASA/DOE funded effort under the North American Carbon Program.